 Moisture can cause significant damage, especially to pyrotechnic flares.
 It can affect the chemicals inside and make them less reliable.
 Electronic flares can also suffer from corrosion if exposed to moisture.

-It’s essential to check your flares periodically.
-Replace them if you notice any of these signs:
+Check your flares periodically.
+Replace them if you notice:

 - Damage to the packaging